Academic writing style, editing and proof-reading

 I’m really intrigued by the case of Gower v Suntime Ltd .
 To wit, this case involved a young filly who used a sun-tanning bed inside the Suntime Ltd property, but which the owners were renting from a bloke named Conway.
 Third-degree burns were suffered by Gower when the bed malfunctioned and she sued Suntime Ltd, who argued that as the bed in question wasn’t theirs, Conway should be getting all the attention.
 The judge disagreed, which is crazy considering that the upkeep of the dodgy contraption was agreed to be Conway’s.
 Sheppard (2013) attempts to claim that this case is a good example of the problems of inter rusticos, and that you should always ask a legal professional to check the validity of these things.
 There is strong legal precedence for Sheppard’s view.
 Additionally, Mr Conway argued that the bed was not properly maintained by Suntime Ltd, and Ms Gower’s barrister, a lawyer who specialises in representing their clients in court, pointed out that the client was reckoned that the booth was both owned and operated by Suntime Ltd since it was in their property.

-- Click to reveal the possible academic alternative
+- Click to reveal the academic sample solution (text version)

 The case of Gower v Suntime Ltd is very intriguing.
 It involved a young woman who used a sun-tanning bed inside the Suntime Ltd property, but which the owners were renting from an individual named Conway.
 Gower suffered third-degree burns when the bed malfunctioned and she sued Suntime Ltd, who argued that as the bed in question was not theirs, Conway should be on the receiving end of the legal focus.
 The judge disagreed, which is questionable considering that Conway agreed responsibility for the upkeep of machine.
 Sheppard (2013) argues that this case is a good example of the problems of inter rusticos, which are contracts not written by legal professionals, and a legal professional should always be asked to check the validity of such documents.
 There is strong legal precedence for Sheppard’s view.
 Additionally, Mr Conway argued that the bed was not properly maintained by Suntime Ltd, and Ms Gower’s barrister pointed out that the client was under the impression that the booth was both owned and operated by Suntime Company since it was in their property.